+5.10.2 Rear Warning Light

-2. Rear Warning Light: An LED rear fog light to EU regulation 7, an FIA homologated LED rear warning light, or an LED stop light to EU regulation 38 is mandatory and must be mounted directly to the rear or the underside of the rear roll hoop, within 10cms of the centreline of the vehicle.
+An LED red warning light compliant with MSA MSA Yearbook regulation J.5.1 is mandatory and must be mounted directly to the rear or the underside of the rear roll hoop, within 10cms of the centreline of the vehicle.
 Where high bodywork behind the rollcage may prevent the light being fully visible, the light may be fitted to the rear of that bodywork at an equivalent height within 10cms of the centreline of the car.
 Any manufacturer fitted rear fog light must be disabled.